mosra/magnum-bindings/doc/python/magnum.math.rst

         behave the same to ensure consistency in generic code, this is not possible to do in Python.
 Here the boolean operations behave like if :py:`any()` was applied before doing the operation.

-    .. block-warning:: Subject to change

-        The :dox:`Math::swizzle()` operation is not yet available in the Python API.
-Thanks to better flexibility of the Python language this will get implemented as a *real* swizzle, allowing for convenient expressions like :py:`vec.xz = (3.5, 0.1)`.

     `Static constructors and instance method / property overloads`_
     ---------------------------------------------------------------